marxin/texi2rst-generated/sphinx/cppinternals/cppinternals.rst

 .. index:: header files

-cpplib has two interfaces-one is exposed internally only, and the other is for both internal and external use.
+cpplib has two interfaces---one is exposed internally only, and the other is for both internal and external use.

 The convention is that functions and types that are exposed to multiple